amath-idm/scipy2022_pythonvpandemic/paper/python_pandemic.rst

 Similar design philosophies have been articulated for other projects, such as Grails :cite:`abdul2009groovy` [#]_.

-.. [*] Other similar statements include "The manifesto of Matplotlib is: simple and common tasks should be simple to perform provide options for more complex tasks" (`Data Processing Using Python <https://pt.coursera.org/lecture/python-data-processing/2-fundamentals-of-python-plotting-xMQeE>`__) and "Simple, common tasks should be simple to perform; Options should be provided to enable more complex tasks" (`Instrumental <https://instrumental-lib.readthedocs.io/en/stable/developer.html>`__).
+.. [*] Other similar philosophical statements include "The manifesto of Matplotlib is: simple and common tasks should be simple to perform provide options for more complex tasks" (`Data Processing Using Python <https://pt.coursera.org/lecture/python-data-processing/2-fundamentals-of-python-plotting-xMQeE>`__) and "Simple, common tasks should be simple to perform; Options should be provided to enable more complex tasks" (`Instrumental <https://instrumental-lib.readthedocs.io/en/stable/developer.html>`__).